-- Associated diseases - it is most commonly seen as a side-effect of anticonvulsants but it may also occur in cerebellar and pontomedullary abnormalities.
-It may also be a sign of Wernicke's encephalopathy.
-Occasionally, it is seen with benign paroxysmal positional vertigo or it can be a manifestation of an atypical familial CIN.
+- This is a jerk nystagmus with the fast phase going upwards.
+It is apparent on looking forwards but increases on looking up.
+It is most commonly seen as a side-effect of anticonvulsants but it may also occur in cerebellar and pontomedullary abnormalities and in Wernicke's encephalopathy.
+Occasionally, it is seen with benign paroxysmal positional vertigo or in atypical familial CIN.

 - Downbeat nystagmus:

-- Associated diseases - there are a variety of causes including any abnormality at the craniocervical junction (eg, Arnold-Chiari malformation), cerebellar degeneration and drug intoxication (particularly with lithium, phenytoin, carbamazepine and barbituates).
+- This jerk nystagmus has a fast downward phase present on looking forwards but worse on looking down.
+There is a variety of causes, including abnormality at the craniocervical junction (eg, Arnold-Chiari malformation), cerebellar degeneration and drug intoxication (particularly lithium, phenytoin, carbamazepine and barbiturates).
 It also occurs in Wernicke's encephalopathy, demyelination, brain stem encephalitis, tumours at the foramen magnum and hydrocephalus.